rajk0007/katacoda-scenarios/kubernetes/assign-pod-nodes/pod-nodeselector.md

-[`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) is a selector to assign a pod to a specific node.
-It is matching a node key/value pair ,also known as `Label`, telling the scheduler what is the node to fit the pod.
+[`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) is a selector which allows you to assign a pod to a specific node.
+It matches a node key/value pair, also known as a _Label_, which tells the Kubernetes scheduler which node to schedule the pod to.

-If the label specified as `nodeSelector` doesn't exist in any node, the pod won't be scheduled.
-If we still want to schedule our pod even though the label doesn't exist in a node, we need to use `Node/Pod affinity and anti-affinity ` which is in beta.
-We will dicuss about it later on.
+If the label specified as `nodeSelector` doesn't exist on any node, then the pod will fail to be scheduled.
+If we still want to schedule our pod (even though the label doesn't exist on a node), we need to use `Node/Pod affinity` and `Anti-affinity` which is still in beta.
+We will cover and discuss this later in this scenario.

->**Note:** By default, Kubernetes adds some labels to the nodes such as `kubernetes.io/hostname`, `beta.kubernetes.io/arch` and so on.
-For further info read [Built-in node labels](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#interlude-built-in-node-labels)
+>**Note:** By default, Kubernetes adds labels to nodes such as `kubernetes.io/hostname`, `beta.kubernetes.io/arch` and so on.
+For further information, read [Built-in node labels](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#interlude-built-in-node-labels) in the Kubernetes documenation.

 ## Schedule happypanda pod to node01 by using nodeSelector(disk=ssd)

 ### Discover node labels

-First of all, we have a look at the current node labels:
+First of all, let's look at the current node labels:

 `kubectl get nodes --show-labels`{{execute}}

 ### Add a new node label

-Adding a `disk=ssd` label to node01:
+Now, add the label `disk=ssd` to `node01`:

 `kubectl label nodes node01 disk=ssd`{{execute}}

-Check the `disk=ssd` label that we've just added is on node01:
+Ensure the label we've just created has been added to `node01`:

 `kubectl get nodes --show-labels`{{execute}}

 ### Assign happypanda pod to node01, matching `disk:ssd` label

-Look at the file `pod-nodeselector.yaml`:
+View the file `pod-nodeselector.yaml`:

 `cat /manifests/pod-nodeselector.yaml`{{execute}}

-Note `nodeSelector` is matching `disk:ssd` label and then the scheduler will fit this pod on any node with this label.
+Notice that `nodeSelector` is matching the label we just added to the node - `disk:ssd`.
+The Kubernetes scheduler will use this label to try and schedule pods onto a node with the label.

-Create `happy panda` pod:
+### Create `happypanda` pod:

 `kubectl apply -f /manifests/pod-nodeselector.yaml`{{execute}}

-Check that `happy panda` has been successfully scheduled on node01:
+### Check that `happypanda` has been successfully scheduled on node01:

 `kubectl get pods -o wide`{{execute}}

-### Deleting happy panda pod and label
+### Deleting happypanda pod and label

-Delete `happy panda` pod:
+Delete `happypanda` pod:

 `kubectl delete -f /manifests/pod-nodeselector.yaml`{{execute}}